ua-gist-open-source/postgis-docker-setup/README.md

 docker run -d --name postgis -v $DATA_DIR/postgres_data/data:/var/lib/postgresql/data -p 25432:5432 mdillon/postgis
 ```
 Breaking that command down:
+- `docker run`
-- `docker run` is the root command
+  - is the root command
+- `-d`
-- `-d` indicates to run in `detached` mode (in the background)
+  - indicates to run in `detached` mode (in the background)
+- `--name postgis`
-- `--name postgis` is how we give the container a name.
+  - is how we give the container a name.
 This will also be the hostname for this container _inside_ the `gist604b` docker network.
+- `-v $DATA_DIR/postgres_data/data:/var/lib/postgresql/data`
-- `-v $DATA_DIR/postgres_data/data:/var/lib/postgresql/data` allows us to mount a local host directory on the container and use it to store our database data.
+  - allows us to mount a local host directory on the container and use it to store our database data.
 It is really two directories separated by a `:` with the host directory (on your computer) on the left and the container directory on the right.
+  - `$DATA_DIR/postgres_data/data`
-  - `$DATA_DIR/postgres_data/data` the host directory - this should be a path on your machine.
+    - the host directory - this should be a path on your machine.
 You do not need to creeate the `postgres_data` or `data` subdirectories as the container will initialize a clean database the first time it runs.
+  - `/var/lib/postgresql/data`
-  - `/var/lib/postgresql/data` is the directory in the container where postgresql will store database data.
+    - the directory in the container where postgresql will store database data.
 Don't touch this.
+- `-p 25432:5432`
-- `-p 25432:5432` is a mapping between the host computer port `25432` and the container port `5432`.
+  - is a mapping between the host computer port `25432` and the container port `5432`.
 Since the container will run the database on `5432`, the port on the right shouldn't change.
 We can specify a port on the left to be the port that _we_ connect to when we try to connect to the database on our local machine.
 In this case, we are using `25432`.
 Why not use the default, `5432`?
 Exposing on this non-standard port means we can avoid having our docker container ghosted by another server running on your computer.
 This is not uncommon if you have prefiously installed postgresql on your computer as a service.
+- `mdillon/postgis`
-- `mdillon/postgis` is the name of the container.
+  - the name of the container.
 See https://hub.docker.com/r/mdillon/postgis/ for image details.

+### 3) Check your $DATA_DIR
+In Explorer or Finder, navigate to `$DATA_DIR/postgres_data/data` and confirm that the directory exists (i.e., it was created by docker i the previous step) and that it is not empty.

+_Deliverable: Take a screenshot of your directory listing showing the path/folder name and contents.
+Name it `data_dir.png`_

-### 5)Connect to database
+### 4)Connect to database
 Open pgAdmin.
 It may prompt you to set a master password.
 Set it to `postgres` and don't forget it.
 That's a password to access your pgAdmin GUI.
 That is NOT the password to the database.

 Connect to the local Postgresql database by Right clicking on `Servers` and selecting `New`.